 Does insurance cover virtual urgent care?

 Original Medicare and many Medicare Advantage plans cover virtual urgent care from home.
-Please check your individual policy to learn more.
-But remember, even if your individual plan doesn’t cover the cost of the visit, you can choose the self-pay option for $59.
+You can check on your plan to be sure.
+But even if your individual plan doesn’t cover the cost of the visit, you can choose the self-pay option for just $59.

 For most insurance plans, UCHealth will attempt to bill your insurance for a telemedicine visit.
 You may be responsible for your co-pay amount prior to seeing the provider.